Tinkerforge/doc/en/source/Software/Brickd.rst

   Event Log filtered for brickd messages.
 * Linux and Mac OS X: Log messages are written to ``/var/log/brickd.log``.

+If the default logging configuration has not enough details to debug a problem then there is the debug level log.
+This is not enable by default because it drastically increases the mount of log messages and can have an impact on the packet routing performance of brickd.

+* Windows: The ``logviewer.exe`` tool also includes a Live Debug Log view that connects to the currently running brickd and displays a full debug log.

 Configuration
 -------------